 PCIE can sometimes be referred to as PPI (Patient and Public Involvement) or PPIE (Patient and Public Involvement and Engagement).
 At the ARC KSS we think it’s important to see people as individuals, rather than as patients or service users.
-Secondly, we want to recognise the important role that communities play locally.
+We also want to recognise the important role that communities play locally.
 This is reflected in our preferred term of 'PCIE', which stands for Public and Community Involvement and Engagement.

 Both the terms ‘involvement’ and ‘engagement’, and others such as ‘participation’, are used to describe ways of interacting with the public and are sometimes used interchangeably.
 The ARC KSS PCIE Strategy uses these definitions:

-- When using the term Public, we include: patients, potential patients, carers and people who use health and social care services, people from organisations that represent people who use services, or members of the public with an interest in research.
+- When using the term Public, we include patients, potential patients, carers and people who use health and social care services, people from organisations that represent people who use services, or members of the public with an interest in research.
 These public members are distinct from those who have a professional role in health or social care services.

 Members of the public may be referred to as: